riyadhar8/TCP-File-Downloader/README.md

 ## Step3: Running the code
 The code can be executed using `./client <URL>`
+For instance,
-For instance, an example of an HTTP file: `./client http://cdn4.vectorstock.com/i/1000x1000/65/18/letter-g-painted-brush-vector-20406518.jpg`
+1. An example of an HTTP file: `./client http://cdn4.vectorstock.com/i/1000x1000/65/18/letter-g-painted-brush-vector-20406518.jpg`
-An example of an HTTPS file: `./client https://www.cdc.gov/healthypets/images/pets/cute-dog-headshot.jpg`
+2. An example of an HTTPS file: `./client https://www.cdc.gov/healthypets/images/pets/cute-dog-headshot.jpg`
 For the HTTPS file, it would be saved in the folder as `"cute-dog-headshot.jpg"`.
 If it is called again, it will be overwritten.

 ## Step4: Enjoy the bonus dog pics!